GLA:D for Hip & Knee Osteoarthritis

 Current national and international clinical guidelines recommend patient education, exercise and weight loss as first line treatment for osteoarthritis.
 In Australia, treatment usually focuses on surgery and the GLA:D program offers an alternative that may avoid the need for surgery

 The GLA:D program here at KRP is unique in that the education and exercises provided can be applied to everyday activities.
 By strengthening and correcting daily movement patterns, participants will train their bodies to move properly, prevent symptom progression and reduce pain.
-Classes start the week of the 9th of September - stand by for more updates as we get closer to the date.

 Practitioners TRACoG.
 Guideline for the management of knee and hip osteoarthritis.
 2nd edn.
 East Melbourne: RACGP; 2018.